 Grades will not be rounded, an 89.99 is a B+.
-A curve will be implemented on exams only if the class average is below 70.
+A curve will be implemented on exams only if the class average is below 70, which has not yet been necessary in a year of teaching this course.
+Quizzes will also be curved if the average is below 70%.
 The homework and quizzes are intended as a buffer in addition to preparing you for the exams.